 One of those was Alexa Rogers, an attractive barrister in her late twenties.
-Popular and wealthy she wasn’t hanging around for anyone.
-She’d not spent seven years studying, not to mention being the butt of sexual innuendo, assault even, on occasion, to get burned alive in her car!
-No, she was heading for the hills.
+Popular and wealthy, she wasn’t hanging around for anyone.
+No, she hadn’t spent seven years studying, not to mention being the butt of sexual innuendo, assault even, on occasion, to get burned alive in her car!
+She was heading for the hills.
 Well, Lavender Hill to be precise.
-To her surprise the roads were running freely all the way there, the traffic going just one way – away from the financial district.
+To her surprise, the roads were running freely all the way there, the traffic going just one way – away from the City, London’s financial district.
 A few hundred others must have had the same idea as her, she realised, as she hit congestion at the bottom of the hill.

 With relief, Alexa managed to find a parking space, then half-walked, half-ran up the hill, passing anxious families with crying children in tow.
 She kept her eyes fixed towards the trees at the top, signifying the park entrance.
 She wasn’t stopping to reassure anyone.
-She checked her phone.
-Ten minutes to go.
+Checking her phone, she saw there were just ten minutes to go.

-A crowd was gathered on the heath at the top to watch the spectacle from a safe distance, several miles away.
+A crowd was gathered on the heath at the top to watch the spectacle from a safe distance.
 Samantha Lacey hugged her husband, Tom.
 She spoke anxiously.
 “They’re saying it’ll be here in five minutes.”
 They looked down at the panorama below.
-Neat rows of red-roofed Victorian houses, then the wide silver ribbon of the river Thames, and in the far distance to their left, barely visible, the grey line of London Bridge.
+Neat rows of red-roofed Victorian houses, then the wide, silver ribbon of the river Thames, and in the far distance to their left, barely visible, the grey line of London Bridge.
 Beyond that, almost invisible brown dots, lay the Houses of Parliament and Big Ben.

 She pointed.
 “Oh my God, look!”